johnfound/asmbb/README.md

 It can work on a really weak web server and in the same time to serve huge amount of visitors without lags and delays.

+AsmBB uses [SQLite](https://sqlite.org) with [SQLeet](https://github.com/resilar/sqleet) extension
-AsmBB uses SQLite as a back-end storage database and FastCGI interface to the web server.
+as a back-end storage database and FastCGI interface to the web server.

 In addition, because of the very few dependencies and the very aggressive testing, AsmBB is highly secure forum engine.